THE HIGHWAY CODE

 262

-The monotony of driving on a motorway can make you feel sleepy.
-To minimise the risk, follow the advice in Rule 91.
+The monotony of driving on motorways and other high-speed roads can make you feel sleepy.
+To minimise the risk, follow the advice in Rule 91 about ensuring you are fit to drive and taking breaks.

 263